 Governments are creating policies and regulations that encourage or compel ESG implementation.
 It’s a good thing, too.
 Businesses need to adapt to the changing world in order to remain competitive.

 Although ESG may have been inspired by investors in publicly traded companies, it has since expanded to include public and private companies, financial institutions, index providers, rating agencies, and consulting firms.
-ESG implementation is a mutually reinforcing process in which rating agencies and indexes increase the number of listed companies that adopt ESG practices.
+ESG implementation is a mutually reinforcing process in which rating agencies and indexes increase the number of companies that adopt ESG practices.
 By hiring ESG consultants and seeking financing from banks that provide financing for ESG initiatives, companies create an ESG ecosystem and increased value chain.

 “In light of the growing demand, political support, and maturity of ESG implementation, it is clear that ESG is here to stay and will remain an important aspect of business for the foreseeable future.”